hanazuki/isc-kea.deb/doc/sphinx/arm/agent.rst

 The ``http-host`` and ``http-port`` parameters specify an IP address and port to which HTTP service will be bound.
-In the example configuration provided above, the RESTful service will be available under the URL of ``http://10.20.30.40:8000/``.
+In the example configuration provided above, the RESTful service will be available at the URL ``https://10.20.30.40:8000/``.
 If these parameters are not specified, the default URL is ``http://127.0.0.1:8000/``.

+When using Kea's HA hook library with multi-threading, make sure that the address:port combination used for CA is different from the HA peer URLs, which are strictly for internal HA traffic between the peers.
+User commands should still be sent via CA.

+The ``trust-anchor``, ``cert-file``, ```key-file``, and ``cert-required`` parameters specify the TLS setup for HTTP, i.e. HTTPS.
+If these parameters are not specified, HTTP is used.
+The TLS/HTTPS support in Kea is described in :ref:`tls`.

 As mentioned in :ref:`agent-overview`, the CA can forward received commands to the Kea servers for processing.
 For example,